arc-bphc/arc-iot/arc-iot.md

 * The participants will get 10 minutes of setup time for calibration and testing prior to the competition, according to a schedule that will be made available at the start of the event.
 * Ensure that all of the vehicle's sensors, especially the WiFi module and wireless control are working properly.
-* The bot must be placed in the starting point on the arena, at the beginning of each round.
+* The bot must be placed in the starting point on the Arena, at the beginning of each round.

 ### Competition

-* Participants will not be permitted to enter the arena or touch any of the bombs inside or outside the arena, during a match.
+* Participants will not be permitted to enter the Arena or touch any of the bombs inside or outside the Arena, during a match.
 * A robot can only move one bomb at a time.
 * The robots can come in contact with the walls but should not damage it.
-* Organizers will not be responsible for any minor scratches left by the previous machines, on the arena.
-* Participants should not dismantle their robots before the competition results are announced as the machines might need to be verified by the organizers at a later stage to ensure that the participants have not violated any of the rules.
+* Participants should *not* dismantle their robots before the competition results are announced as the robots might need to be checked by the organizers at a later stage to ensure that the participants have not violated any of the rules.
 * In case of any dispute, the decision of the judges is final.

 ### Disqualification

 A team may be disqualified due to, but not limited to the following:

+* The robot fails to meet any of the criteria in the Bot Specifications section.
 * The robot damages a bomb when moving it.
 * The participating team is not ready in time for the start of their turn.
-* The robot damages the arena.
+* The robot damages the Competition Arena.

 ## Paritcipation